prisonerjohn/seeing-machines/content/en/docs/class-3/computer-vision/index.md

 One of the most common operations we will have to perform when working with computer vision is image segmentation.
 Image segmentation simply means dividing up the image pixels into meaningful groups.
 These meaningful groups depend on the application we are creating.
 For example, we may want to only consider the brightest pixels in an image, pixels of a certain color, clusters of pixels of a specific size, etc.

-{{< image src="https://www.researchgate.net/profile/Gabriel_Sanchez-Perez/publication/220050099/figure/fig1/AS:277473016205312@1443166130542/Hand-shape-segmentation-grayscale-captured-image-and-its-corresponding-binary-segmented.png" alt="Shape-based hand recognition approach using the morphological pattern spectrum" caption="[*Shape-based hand recognition approach using the morphological pattern spectrum*](https://www.researchgate.net/publication/220050099_Shape-based_hand_recognition_approach_using_the_morphological_pattern_spectrum)" width="600px" >}}
+{{< image src="https://media.springernature.com/full/springer-static/image/art%3A10.1186%2Fs13640-021-00567-1/MediaObjects/13640_2021_567_Fig2_HTML.png?as=webp" alt="Robust hand gesture recognition using multiple shape-oriented visual cues" caption="[*Robust hand gesture recognition using multiple shape-oriented visual cues*](https://jivp-eurasipjournals.springeropen.com/articles/10.1186/s13640-021-00567-1)" width="600px" >}}

 Image segmentation is the first step into many applications as it is a way to discard unwanted data and only keep what we need to focus on.